Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

 \subsection{Overall pairwise comparison statistics}

 Table~\ref{tbl:summary_table} shows some overall statistics for comparisons of all properties across comparable records in the three databases: the median absolute difference (MAD), the interquartile range (IQR), the Pearson correlation coefficient ($r$), and Spearman's rank correlation coefficient ($\rho$) (definitions of the metrics are in Appendix~\ref{sec:metric_defs}).
-For band gap and total magnetization, the statistics were calculated only on subsets of overlapping records where both databases agreed that a material is non-metallic ($E_{\rm g} > 0$) and is magnetic ($M > 0$), respectively.
+For band gap and total magnetization, the statistics were calculated only on subsets of overlapping records where both databases agreed that a material is non-metallic ($E_{\rm g} > 0.01$~eV) and is magnetic ($M > 0.01$~$\mu_{\rm B}$/atom), respectively.
+The latter threshold on the per-formula unit total magnetization ensures that undesired comparisons of different magnetic configurations for the same crystal structure (i.e., ferromagnetic configuration in one database being compared to antiferromagnetic configuration in another) are avoided as much as possible.

 Overall, we find that: (a) The MAD in formation energy across pairs of databases can be up to 0.105~eV/atom, comparable to the $\sim$0.1~eV/atom difference between DFT and experimental formation energies~\cite{kirklin2015open}. (b) The MAD in volume across pairs of databases can be up to 0.65~{\AA}$^3$/atom (median absolute difference relative to mean (MRAD), of 3.8\%), comparable to error between DFT and experiment~\cite{haas2009calculation}. (c) The MAD in band gap across pairs of databases can be up to 0.21~eV, even when comparing only records where both databases agree that a material is not metallic.
 For around 5\%--7\% of overlapping records, databases disagree whether a material is metallic. (d) The comparison of total magnetization shows high variability across database pairs.
 While the dispersion of differences for the MP-OQMD comparison is very small (MAD of 0.01~$\mu_{\rm B}$/f.u.\ and IQR of 0.05~$\mu_{\rm B}$/f.u.), the dispersion of differences in comparisons with AFLOW are rather large (up to MAD of 0.15~$\mu_{\rm B}$/f.u.\ and IQR of up to 2.0~$\mu_{\rm B}$/f.u.).
 In all cases, the correlation between calculated values is lower than for the other three properties, with both Pearson and Spearman correlation coefficients ranging from 0.6--0.8.
 We further note that the latter poor correlation exists even after excluding overlapping records where the two databases disagree on whether the material is magnetic (10\%--15\% of the records).